openradar/PyDDA/doc/source/index.rst

 ::

 While PyDDA will work on less than this, you may run into performance issues.
-In addition, we do not support Python versions less than 3.6.
+In addition, we do not support Python versions less than 3.9.
-If you have an older version installed, PyDDA may work just fine but we will not provide support for any issues unless you are using at least Python 3.6.
+If you have an older version installed, PyDDA may work just fine but we will not provide support for any issues unless you are using at least Python 3.9.

+In addition, we highly recommend a CUDA-compatible GPU when using the Jax or TensorFlow engines so that PyDDA can use GPU acceleration to perform the retrieval.
+This can provide a 10x or more speedup when running retrievals.

 =========================
 Installation instructions